1mh/pyqt-examples/src/06 QML Python example/README.md

 The sample application displays a pin wheel in front of some hills.
 When you click with the mouse, the wheel rotates.

 The QML code lies in [`main.qml`](main.qml).
 It is invoked from Python via [`main.py`](main.py).
 For instructions how to run it, please see [here](https://github.com/1mh/pyqt-examples#running-the-examples).

+Some code in this directory has special license requirements.
+For more information, please see [`LICENSE.md`](LICENSE.md).